 Local Open-Weight LLMs in Coding Harnesses

-Have been taking different local open-weight LLMs for a test drive in different harnesses (Qwen-Code, Codex, Claude Code).
+I have been taking different local open-weight LLMs for a test drive in different harnesses (Qwen-Code, Codex, Claude Code).

 30B Mixture-of-Experts models are kind of a nice sweet spot and can solve challenging problems.
 And they get roughly 40 tok/sec on a Mac or DGX Spark, which is similar to GPT 5.5 in a Pro subscription and totally usable for everyday work.